-57. General rules by Council
+60. General rules by Council

-- (1) The Council may make rules relating to - - (a) the conduct of the business and the procedures at meetings of the Council, and the manner in which minutes of such meetings must be kept; - (b) the manner in which contracts must be entered into on behalf of the Council, the handling of funds and the bookkeeping of the Council;

-- (c) the duties and conditions of service of the registrar and other employees of the Council; - (d) the forms to be completed and the documents to be submitted by any applicant in terms of this Act; - (e) the returns and information to be furnished to the Council by any registered person; - (f) what constitutes good professional practice for the professions to which this Act applies, and any other matter that the Council considers expedient or necessary to make rules on, in order to achieve its objects and to perform its duties and functions in terms of this Act.

-- (2) The president must publish the rules made in terms of subsection (1) by notice in the Gazette. - (3) A rule made by the Council in terms of subsection (1) will not be of force and effect until published in the Gazette in terms of subsection (2).
+- (1) The Council may make rules relating to - - (a) the conduct of the business and the procedures at meetings of the Council, and the manner in which minutes of such meetings must be kept; - (b) the manner in which contracts must be entered into on behalf of the Council, the handling of funds and the bookkeeping of the Council; - (c) the duties and conditions of service of the registrar and other employees of the Council; - (d) the forms to be completed and the documents to be submitted by any applicant in terms of this Act; - (e) the returns and information to be furnished to the Council by any registered person; - (f) what constitutes good professional practice for the professions to which this Act applies, - and any other matter that the Council considers expedient or necessary to make rules on, in order to achieve its objects and to perform its duties and functions in terms of this Act. - (2) The president must publish the rules made in terms of subsection (1) by notice in the Gazette. - (3) A rule made by the Council in terms of subsection (1) will not be of force and effect until published in the Gazette in terms of subsection (2).

-58. Offences and penalties
+61. Offences and penalties

-Any person convicted of any offence in terms of -
+Any person convicted of any offence in terms of or referred to in -

-- (a) section 11(10)(b), 16(11), 31(4), 35(4), 39(8), or 52(3) is liable to a fine not exceeding N\$6 000 or to imprisonment for a period not exceeding 18 months, or to both such fine and such imprisonment; - (b) section 17(2), 23(7), 26(8), 33(9), 35(1), 36(1), 44(3), 48(6), 50 or 59(11) is liable to a fine not exceeding N\$20 000 or to imprisonment for a period not exceeding five years, or to both such fine and such imprisonment.
+- (a) section 11(10)(b), 16(11), 29(4), 36(2), 39(8)(c), 49(3)(b), 53(2)(a) or 55(3), is liable to a fine not exceeding N\$6 000 or to imprisonment for a period of time not exceeding 18 months, or to both such fine and such imprisonment; - (b) section 17(4), 21(7), 24(8), 31(9), 33(1), 34(1) or (4), 35(1), 36(1), 44(3), 48(6), 51 or 62(11) is liable to a fine not exceeding N\$20 000 or to imprisonment for a period of time not exceeding five years, or to both such fine and such imprisonment.

-59. Authorisation to practise professions in employment of State
+62. Authorisation to practise professions in employment of the State

-- (1) The Minister may prescribe, after consultation with the Council, the conditions and requirements with which a person must comply in order to qualify for the granting of a written authorisation in terms of this section to practise, in the employment of the State, a profession to which this Act applies. - (2) Any person who - - (a) is not a registered person; - (b) who complies with the conditions and requirements prescribed in terms of subsection (1); and - (c) (i) who is entitled in terms of the laws of any other country or state prescribed by the Minister for such purpose, to practise the profession concerned in such country or state; or - (ii) if he or she is not entitled to practise the profession concerned as contemplated in subparagraph (i), that person has obtained at an educational institution situated outside Namibia a qualification or has received education, tuition or training in or relating to such profession which in the opinion of the Minister indicates a satisfactory standard of professional education which will enable that person to practise such profession, may apply to the Minister, in such form and manner as the Minister may determine in writing, for the granting of a written authorisation to practise such profession in the employment of the State.
+- (1) The Minister may prescribe, after consultation with the Council, the conditions and requirements with which a person must comply in order to qualify for the granting of a written authorisation in terms of this section to practise, in the employment of the State, a profession to which this Act applies. - (2) Any person who - - (a) is not a registered person; - (b) who complies with the conditions and requirements prescribed in terms of subsection (1);and

+- (c) (i) who is entitled in terms of the laws of any other country or state prescribed by the Minister for such purpose, to practise the profession concerned in such country or state; or - (ii) if he or she is not entitled to practise the profession concerned as contemplated in subparagraph (i), that person has obtained at an educational institution situated outside Namibia a qualification or has received education, tuition or training in or relating to such profession which in the opinion of the Minister indicates a satisfactory standard of professional education which will enable that person to practise such profession, may apply to the Minister, in such form and manner as the Minister may determine in writing, for the granting of a written authorisation to practise such profession in the employment of the State.